 Cannabis, also known as marijuana or weed, is one of the most commonly used (even misused) substances worldwide.
 While people may generally be aware of active ingredients like cannabidiol (CBD), tetrahydrocannabinol (THC), or even delta-9 THC, another new thing that is gathering steam in this field is tetrahydrocannabinolic acid (THCA).

-In this blog, we will look into what is THCA, how it differs from THC, and its potential benefits and risks.
+In this blog, we look into THCA the compound behind THC, how it differs from THC, and its potential benefits and risks.

 Contents